cloudnative-pg/cloudnative-pg/docs/src/container_images.md

 Native PostgreSQL overrides it with its instance manager.

 !!!
 Warning
-    Application Container Images will be used by Cloud Native PostgreSQL in a **Primary with multiple/optional Hot Standby Servers Architecture** only.
+    Application Container Images will be used by CloudNativePG in a **Primary with multiple/optional Hot Standby Servers Architecture** only.